 The concept they have in Crowdestor is something referred to as skin in the game.
 Meaning they act like financers in the project as well, bearing the risk together with the investors on their platform.

 Through their skin in the game concept, their priority is to have a successful loan term.

 What if the investor is bearing all the risk and the P2P lending platform only gets their fees paid?
 Their incentive would be to loan as much money as they could, in order to maximize their profit.

 With this skin in the game process, they focus on the long term.
 Besides that, they make sure the interests of the platform and the interests are fully aligned – producing a happy platform and happy investors.

 I would say this is a win-win scenario.

 Does Crowdestor Offer Buyback Guarantee?

 The buyback fund acts as a backup where they will be able to pay the capital in the case where a loan might default.
-The maximum amount that they will be able to pay back to investors is the amount in the buyback fund, the rest of the funds is not used for that.
+The maximum amount that they will be able to pay back to investors is the amount in the buyback fund, the rest of the funds are not used for that.

 In my opinion, a buyback fund is much more favorable compared to a buyback guarantee.
-What if few projects default at the same time and the platform is legally obliged to buy back the projects?
+What if a few projects default at the same time and the platform is legally obliged to buy back the projects?

 The individual projects cause the platform as a whole to perform less.
 It makes one crack in the window and the buyback fund causes the whole window to break.
 The worst-case scenario is that the platform defaults.
 The individual projects have much impact on the platform as a whole with this structure, that the cracks that appear in the glass will cause the whole window to break.